LorenvXn/Zeppelin-on-Docker---Perl-script/README.md

 ``[ --- etc --- ]``

-The script ``start_browser.sh`` will find the container's IP with image name "ledzeppelin:latest", and start the Zeppelin in browser (as anonymous user).
+The script ``start_browser.sh`` will find the container's IP with image name "ledzeppelin:latest", and open the Zeppelin in browser (as anonymous user).